mleleszi/wctype_prototype/rfc/draft.md

 [https://github.com/mleleszi/wctype_prototype](https://github.com/mleleszi/wctype_prototype)

 ## Conclusion
 We propose a two-level lookup table for wide character classification and a hash map for case conversion functions.
-These structures should be stored within the library, resulting in an estimated size increase of **70KB**.
+These structures should be stored within the library, resulting in an estimated size increase of approximately **70KB**.
 To address resource constrained environments, this feature should be optional and configurable at build time.